Grants

 Who Can Apply

-The grants program is targeted to the following types of organizations serving the 25-county Blue Ridge National Heritage Area region:
+The following types of organizations serving the 25-county Blue Ridge National Heritage Area region are eligible to apply:

 • units of state and local government